Last Updated on August 11, 2023

-You can buy a high quality Master’s Grade Formosa Pouchong from my favorite tea retailer: Adagio!
+You can buy a high-quality Master’s Grade Formosa Pouchong from my favorite tea retailer: Adagio!
 A Formosa sampler like the one I bought costs $6.00 and it can probably make between 10-15 cups.
-Your milage may vary depending on how many leaves you use per cup and whether or not you choose to resteep.
+Your mileage may vary depending on how many leaves you use per cup and whether or not you choose to re-steep.
 Different grades will cost different amounts of money.

 I definitely still prefer green tea but I’m happy I at least sampled Pouchong!!!